minio/operator/docs/minio-job.md

 The target tenant that the job will run against.
 ## commands
 ### args
-if you set this field, the mc command will be executed with the args.
+if you set this field, the `mc` command will be executed with the arguments.
 `op` must be one of these:
 `make-bucket`, `admin/user/add`,`admin/policy/create`,`admin/policy/attach`, `admin/config/set`, `support/callhome`,`license/register`
 ```yaml